Azure/fta-cloudarchitecture/docs/cloud-fundamentals.md

   around and don't have to pin specific requests to specific compute instances.
 * Avoid having bottlenecks that might inhibit your ability to scale out quickly.
 * Loosely couple your components so that you can scale each part of your solution independently.
-* Configure [auto-scaling] on your resources so that you can quickly scale even with unpredictable bursting.
+* Configure auto-scaling on your resources so that you can quickly scale even with unpredictable bursting.

-> 📖 Read more in [Azure Architecture Guide - Design to scale out].
+> 📖 Read more in [Application Architecture Guide - Design to scale out] and
+> [Application Architecture Guide - Autoscaling].

 ## Loose coupling
 Any non-trivial solution will be made up of multiple components that work together.
 The